Generative Social Choice: Introduction

-Equipped with these query implementations, we then deploy the full democratic process in \cref{sec:pilot}.
-As part of OpenAI's grant program for \emph{Democratic Inputs to AI}, we pilot our process to study US residents' opinions on the extent to which chatbots should be personalized.
-We elicit free-text opinions about this topic from a sample of 100 participants and distill them into a representative slate of five statements, using our LLM-enhanced democratic process.
-These statements surface three major concerns that US residents have about chatbot personalization: \emph{privacy and data security}, \emph{user control}, and \emph{truthfulness}.
-To validate that these statements faithfully represent the population, we conduct a second survey with a fresh sample of 100 US residents.
-We find that that 93\% of participants indicate that a statement in our slate captures their opinion on chatbot personalization ``mostly'' (18\%) or ``perfectly'' (75\%).
-To support future research on online participation, we make the participants' full responses available as a \href{https://github.com/generative-social-choice/chatbot_personalization_data/}{public data set}.
+Equipped with these query implementations, we then deploy the full democratic process in \cref{sec:pilot}. {We pilot our process to study US residents' opinions on abortion policy.} We elicit free-text opinions about this topic from a sample of 100 participants and distill them into a representative slate of five statements, using our LLM-enhanced democratic process.
+To validate that these statements faithfully represent the population, we conduct a second survey with a fresh sample of 100 US residents. {After matching the five statements to equal-sized blocs of participants, 84\% of participants say that their assigned statement captures their view on abortion policy ``excellently'' or ``exceptionally''.
+Only a single participant feels less than ``well'' represented (the midpoint of our scale) by their assigned statement.} To support future research on online participation, we made the participants' full responses available as a public data set.\footnote{\url{https://github.com/generative-social-choice/survey_data/}}